kapelner/QC_MATH_340_Fall_2025/README.md

 ## Change of Schedule

-* There will be a midterm 1 review session on Sunday Sept 28 6-7:50PM on zoom in lieu of the Oct 7 class day I cannot attend.
+* There will be a final review session after classes are over TBA.

 ## Grades and Class Standing